 Healthy travel is key to happy travel, so make sure you are prepared.
 See your GP 6-8 weeks prior to your journey to ensure you have adequate time to plan for your adventure.
 The doctors at Royal Park Medical can provide up-to-date personalized travel health advice to reduce your risk of suffering travel related illness.

-Our services include the full range of recommended travel vaccinations (currently awaiting Yellow Fever Accreditation), as well as recommendations for travel and first aid kits for those venturing to remote regions.
+Our services include the full range of travel vaccinations including Yellow Fever, as well as recommendations for travel and first aid kits for those venturing to remote regions.

 COMMON TRAVEL CONCERNS